 The essence of what is an employee referral program lies in the clarity of communication.
 All HR has to do is communicate it to the employees, and they do all the hard work (till the interviews start coming in).
 The employee referral program has to be clear on these fronts:

 - Why does the program exist?

 - What’s the catch?
 State the perks that employees get on successful referral(s).

 - Deadline on submission of referral(s)

 Once these things are communicated, the employees will start flashing their cards in no time.
-Do note that the employees should understand the role in question and in case there’s a gap in prospects coming in and the prospects that the HR wanted, it should be clarified again.
+Do note that the employees should understand the role in question, and in case there’s a gap in prospects coming in and the opportunities that the HR wanted, it should be clarified again.

 What to do after the Referrals come in?

-It’s safe to say that in talent acquisition, the quality of referrals matters more than the number of applicants sent HR’s way.
-Either way, the three things that the HR should do after the referral campaign is in full swing are:
+It’s safe to say that in talent acquisition, the quality of referrals matters more than the number of applicants sent HR way.
+Either way, the three things that HR should do after the referral campaign is in full swing are:

 For the employees that contributed, appreciation is crucial to value their input and motivate others to put their foot forward.
 You don’t want to leave the employees thinking that their referral went as just another unread email.

-Give out a straightforward progress record—be it in a candid breakroom chat or on email.
+Give out a detailed progress record—be it in a candid breakroom chat or by email.
 Most employees are eager to know their referral’s progress as they are worried if their referral was able enough to be shortlisted or not.